priyakesarwani0101/Chat-Application/README.md

 1. Navigate to the `server` directory.
 2. Install dependencies using `npm install`.
 3. Start the backend server using `npm start`.

+### Architecture and Concurrency:

+The application follows a client-server architecture, where the server is responsible for handling WebSocket connections and broadcasting messages to connected clients.
+Concurrency is handled using Node.js's event-driven, non-blocking I/O model.
+The server can handle multiple client connections concurrently without blocking other operations.

 ### Deployment Information: